Creative Automation / Foundation

 Thesis

-How to Build Your Own ( AI ) Terminal teaches a practical creative automation move: Crynta builds a GPU-accelerated AI terminal from scratch — explaining the shell/PTY/renderer anatomy, assembling a Rust + Tauri backend with React, TypeScript, and xterm.js on WebGL, then adding an AI agent via the function-calling loop that powers tools like Claude Code — and closes with the production walls like WebGL context pooling.
+How to Build Your Own ( AI ) Terminal teaches a practical coding-agent workflow move: Crynta builds a GPU-accelerated AI terminal from scratch — explaining the shell/PTY/renderer anatomy, assembling a Rust + Tauri backend with React, TypeScript, and xterm.js on WebGL, then adding an AI agent via the function-calling loop that powers tools like Claude Code — and closes with the production walls like WebGL context pooling.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.